Sewickley, Pennsylvania: Geography

 Sewickley is located at 40°32.25′N 80°10.5′W (40.5390, −80.1807).
 According to the U.S. Census Bureau, the borough has a total area of 1.1 sqmi, of which 1.0 sqmi is land and 0.1 sqmi (11.11%) is water.

 Surrounding and adjacent neighborhoods

 Sewickley has four land borders with Edgeworth to the northwest, Glen Osborne to the southeast, Sewickley Heights to the northeast, and Aleppo Township to the east.
 Across the Ohio River, Sewickley runs adjacent with Moon Township and Coraopolis with the Sewickley Bridge as the direct link to the former.

 Along with the four land borders, plus Bell Acres, Glenfield, Haysville, Leetsdale, Leet Township, and Sewickley Hills, Sewickley is located in the Quaker Valley School District.
 Together, these boroughs and townships constitute a loosely defined region in northwestern Allegheny County.
 Most of these municipalities – not including Leetsdale and parts of Leet Township – share the Sewickley post office and its 15143 zip code.

 Demographics

+The population of Sewickley peaked in the 1960 census, with over 6,000 residents.